cdeck3r/Social-Reporter/README.md

 This setup works on Windows machines.
 For using the [software in a docker container](#how-image) please read the section below.

-- All required packages are summarized in requirements.txt.
-Install all these packages:
+- ~~All required packages are summarized in requirements.txt.
+Install all these packages: `pip -r requirements.txt`~~
-``
-pip -r requirements.txt
-``
+- Install python packages from `required_packages.txt` one by one using `pip install <package name>`
 - Folder adapted_python_libs contains two modified Python classes (object_detection.py and facial_emotion_recognition.py).
 The just installed classes must be overwritten with these.
   1. Navigate to the install location of object_detection.py.
 This should be in: